api3dao/old-api3-docs/docs/next/reference/protocols/request-response/authorizer.md

 ## Default behavior: Let everyone through

 An authorizer list of `[]` means "let everyone through".
 If the Airnode wants to deny all access on a chain, it should not operate on it (i.e., not have it in the `chains` list of its `config.json`).
-If the Airnode wants to give access selective acess, it should use an authorizer that implements that logic.
+If the Airnode wants to give access selectively, it should use an authorizer that implements that logic.

 ## API-side authorization